 - The adverse employment action was a substantial factor in causing harm to the employee.4

-Let’s take a closer look at these individual components of the definition of wrongful termination under the FEHA.
+Below we take a closer look at these four components of the FEHA’s wrongful termination definition.

 In order to have a claim against your employer for FEHA wrongful termination or retaliation, you must have engaged in an activity that is protected by the FEHA.5